tpremoli/ltn-demonstrator/README.md

 ## Acknowledgements

 This project was designed and developed by the LTN team, comprising of:
-- Tomas Premoli Muniagurria
+- Tomas Premoli Muniagurria (Team Lead)
-- Zdenek Plesek
+- Zdenek Plesek (Team Lead)

+with support from programmers:
+- Scott Deverinne
+- Ted Proctor
+- Ahmad Hussain
+- Oscar Rilot

 This project was proposed and supervised by Diogo Pacheco at the University of Exeter.